 Weightlifting

-For people that want to lift weights, this is a setup you can use and will fit many balconies.
+For people who want to lift weights, this is a setup you can use and will fit many balconies.
 You still need a reasonably large one though.
 You need a space of at least 6’ x 7’ to use this equipment.
 That’s on the large side for most balconies.

 - Squat rack